 Become a Support Group Leader

-ANAD’s longest serving program is their eating disorder, self-help support groups.
+ANAD’s oldest support service are our eating disorder, self-help support groups.
 Self-help group support can help tremendously when someone is suffering with an eating disorder, because it allows them to share what they are feeling and thinking is a safe, non-threatening environment where they will not be judged for having an eating disorder.